danmar/cppcheck/man/manual.md

 ## Introduction

 Cppcheck is an analysis tool for C/C++ code.
-Unlike C/C++ compilers and many other analysis tools, it doesn't detect syntax errors.
-Instead, Cppcheck detects the types of bugs that the compilers normally fail to detect.
-The goal is no false positives.
+It provides unique code analysis to detect bugs and focuses on detecting undefined behaviour and dangerous coding constructs.
+The goal is to detect only real errors in the code (i.e. have very few false positives).

 Supported code and platforms: